 Development of Speech perception and language production strategies using the oral philosophy and methodology are presented.
 Instructional possibilities for students who are deaf or hard of hearing in residential schools or public schools are explored.
 Survey of assistive technology for classroom communication and understanding students' use of the cochlear implant are part of the course.
 A minimum 65 hours of a practicum assignment is attached to the course so each intern will practice the theories and methods presented in the course.

-EDD 545 Methods of Teaching Literacy for Deaf and Hard of Hearing Persons 3 Credits
+EDD 545 Teach Literacy Deaf /HH Person 3 Credits

 This course presents the theories and pedagogy related to teaching reading and writing to students who are deaf or hard of hearing.
 Discussion of research on teaching English as a second language is included.
 The study of language diversity, deafness and language development as it pertains to reading and writing is part of the course.
 New York State Learning Standards are emphasized.

 EDD 548 The Deaf or Hard of Hearing Child-0-8 Years: Methods and Partnerships 3 Credits